Southern California Edison: Disasters and Litigation

-Wildfires are an ongoing issue in California, and some major wildfires have been caused by Southern California Edison’s equipment.
+Major wildfires have been caused by Southern California Edison's equipment.

-Liability

-California law follows the principle of inverse condemnation, meaning that if a fire is caused by a utility’s electrical equipment, then the utility is responsible for damages even if they were not negligent in causing the fire.
-In July 2019, the state of California created a $21 billion wildfire trust fund to pay for damage from future wildfires.
-Half of the $21 billion was obtained from customers, and the other half was obtained through shareholders.
-The fund also shifted the burden of proof for negligence in favor of utilities, so outside parties would need to prove that a wildfire was caused by a utility’s negligence (as opposed to just their equipment) to make the utility have to repay costs to the wildfire fund (up to a certain cap).

 1996 Calabasas Fire

 The Calabasas Fire was a wildfire that burned in October 1996, destroying six structures, burning 13,010 acres, and threatening the campus of Pepperdine University.
 During the subsequent investigation, Edison refused to provide certain documents to Cal Fire investigators.
-Suspecting that these documents might reveal more information, Cal Fire had one of their investigators pose as an architecture student to gain entry to Edison’s office and develop floor plans for a raid.
-Investigators ultimately found that Edison’s equipment had started the fire.
-The Los Angeles County District Attorney’s office investigated the possibility of criminal conduct and concluded that while Edison had not been diligent in monitoring the trees near its power lines and that it had destroyed evidence during the investigation into the cause of the fire, its conduct did not rise to the level of criminality.
+Suspecting that these documents might reveal more information, Cal Fire had one of their investigators pose as an architecture student to gain entry to Edison's office and develop floor plans for a raid.
+Investigators ultimately found that Edison's equipment had started the fire.
+The Los Angeles County District Attorney's office investigated the possibility of criminal conduct and concluded that while Edison had not been diligent in monitoring the trees near its power lines and that it had destroyed evidence during the investigation into the cause of the fire, its conduct did not rise to the level of criminality.
 Following the raid, Edison and the government also entered an agreement on future procedures for investigations on wildfire causes.